Reference Tool Life given Optimum Spindle Speed Solution

 What is Reference Tool Life given Optimum Spindle Speed?

-The Reference Tool Life given Optimum Spindle Speed is a method to determine the tool Life of a Machining Tool when used under the reference condition such that the Facing Operation finishes at minimum expense and is represented as Tref = (((ns*2*pi*ro/Vref)^(1/n))*((1-n)*(Ct*tc+Ct)*(1-(ar^((1+n)/n)))))/((1+n)*Ct*(1-ar)) or Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outside Radius of the Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio)).
-Rotational Frequency of Spindle is the number of turns made by the spindle of the Machine for cutting in one second, Outside Radius of the Workpiece is the radius of the outermost surface of the workpiece, away from the machining tool, Reference Cutting Velocity is the Cutting Velocity of the tool used in the reference Machining Condition, Taylor's Tool Life Exponent is an experimental exponent that helps in quantifying the rate of Tool Wear, The Cost of a Tool is simply the cost of one tool being used for machining, Time to Change One Tool is the measure of time it takes to change one tool during machining & Workpiece Radius Ratio is the ratio of the inner radius of the workpiece to its outer radius.
+The Reference Tool Life given Optimum Spindle Speed is a method to determine the tool Life of a Machining Tool when used under the reference condition such that the Facing Operation finishes at minimum expense and is represented as Tref = (((ns*2*pi*Ro/Vref)^(1/n))*((1-n)*(Ct*tc+Ct)*(1-(ar^((1+n)/n)))))/((1+n)*Ct*(1-ar)) or Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outer Radius of Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio)).
+Rotational Frequency of Spindle is the number of turns made by the spindle of the Machine for cutting in one second, Outer Radius of Workpiece is the radius of the outermost surface of the workpiece, away from the machining tool, Reference Cutting Velocity is the Cutting Velocity of the tool used in the reference Machining Condition, Taylor's Tool Life Exponent is an experimental exponent that helps in quantifying the rate of Tool Wear, The Cost of a Tool is simply the cost of one tool being used for machining, Time to Change One Tool is the measure of time it takes to change one tool during machining & Workpiece Radius Ratio is the ratio of the inner radius of the workpiece to its outer radius.

 How to calculate Reference Tool Life given Optimum Spindle Speed?

-The Reference Tool Life given Optimum Spindle Speed is a method to determine the tool Life of a Machining Tool when used under the reference condition such that the Facing Operation finishes at minimum expense is calculated using Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outside Radius of the Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio)).
-To calculate Reference Tool Life given Optimum Spindle Speed, you need Rotational Frequency of Spindle (ns), Outside Radius of the Workpiece (ro), Reference Cutting Velocity (Vref), Taylor's Tool Life Exponent (n), Cost of a Tool (Ct), Time to Change One Tool (tc) & Workpiece Radius Ratio (ar).
-With our tool, you need to enter the respective value for Rotational Frequency of Spindle, Outside Radius of the Workpiece, Reference Cutting Velocity, Taylor's Tool Life Exponent, Cost of a Tool, Time to Change One Tool & Workpiece Radius Ratio and hit the calculate button.
+The Reference Tool Life given Optimum Spindle Speed is a method to determine the tool Life of a Machining Tool when used under the reference condition such that the Facing Operation finishes at minimum expense is calculated using Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outer Radius of Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio)).
+To calculate Reference Tool Life given Optimum Spindle Speed, you need Rotational Frequency of Spindle (ns), Outer Radius of Workpiece (Ro), Reference Cutting Velocity (Vref), Taylor's Tool Life Exponent (n), Cost of a Tool (Ct), Time to Change One Tool (tc) & Workpiece Radius Ratio (ar).
+With our tool, you need to enter the respective value for Rotational Frequency of Spindle, Outer Radius of Workpiece, Reference Cutting Velocity, Taylor's Tool Life Exponent, Cost of a Tool, Time to Change One Tool & Workpiece Radius Ratio and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Reference Tool Life?